-The lead auditor's independence declaration for the year ended 30 June 2022 has been received and can be found on page 26 of the financial reports.
+The lead auditor's independence declaration for the year ended 30 June 2023 has been received and can be found on page 24 of the financial reports.
 The directors' report is signed in accordance with a resolution of the board of directors.

+Melanie Eddy

-Vicki PEARCE, Chair Melanie Eddy, Director and Chair of Corporate Governance Committee Dated this 11th day of October 2022
+Michael Carney, Director and Chair of the Corporate Governance Committee